-The assessor's office will be conducting property inspections during the summer of 2022.
-Our staff will be reviewing all properties in the Wilson/Fall Creek/Fish Creek area through the fall.
+The assessor's office will be conducting property inspections during the summer of 2023.
+Our staff will be reviewing all properties in the Fish Creek, Hoback & Alta areas through the fall.

 Per Wyoming State Statute 18-3-205.
 Interfering with assessor; failure to return property; penalties. (a) Any person interfering with the county assessor or deputy county assessor in the discharge of his duties, or any person refusing to allow the county assessor, deputy county assessor or representative of the department of revenue to examine any property pursuant to W.S.
 39-13-103(b)(v), is guilty of a misdemeanor, and upon conviction shall be fined not more than seven hundred fifty dollars ($750.00), or imprisoned for not more than six (6) months in jail or both.